fador/VideoScript/README.md

 - Support for video, audio, and user-defined objects (for svg shapes).
 - Additional effects beyond the currently available fade-in and fade-out.

+## Requirements:

+- The current VideoScript parser library is tested on Deno 1.33.2
+- ffmpeg binary is needed in the Path in order to create the output video

 ## VideoScript Format